Berry-Esseen bound and precise moderate deviations for products of random matrices: Main results

 \begin{theorem} Assume either conditions \ref{CondiMoment} and \ref{CondiIP} for invertible matrices, or conditions \ref{CondiMoment}, \ref{CondiAP} and \ref{Condi-Variance} for positive matrices.
 Then, there exists a constant $C>0$ such that for all $n \geq 1$, $x \in \mathcal{S}$, $y \in \mathbb{R}$ and $\varphi \in \mathcal{B}_{\gamma}$,

 \end{theorem}

 The proof of this theorem follows the same line as the proof of the Edgeworth expansion in Theorem \ref{Thm-Edge-Expan:s=0} formulated below, and will be sketched at the end of Section \ref{sec:proof berry-esseen-edgeworth}.
-The presence of the target function in Theorem \ref{Thm-BerryEsseen-Norm:s=0} turns out to be crucial in the study of the asymptotic of moderate deviations of the scalar product $\log | \langle f, G_n x \rangle |$, which will be done in a forthcoming paper.
+The presence of the target function in Theorem \ref{Thm-BerryEsseen-Norm:s=0} turns out to be crucial in the study of the asymptotic of moderate deviations of the logarithm of the coefficients $\log | \langle f, G_n v \rangle |$ with $f \in (\mathbb R^d)^*$ and $v \in \mathbb R^d$, which will be done in a forthcoming paper.

-Theorem \ref{Thm-BerryEsseen-Norm:s=0} extends the Berry-Esseen bounds from \cite{LePage1982, Jan2001} for invertible matrices, and \cite{Hen-Herve2004} for positive matrices to versions with target functions on $X_n^x$.
-Note that the results in \cite{Jan2001, Hen-Herve2004} have been established under some polynomial moment conditions.
+Theorem \ref{Thm-BerryEsseen-Norm:s=0} extends the Berry--Esseen bounds from \cite{LeP82, Jan01} for invertible matrices, and \cite{HH04} for positive matrices to versions with target functions on $X_n^x$.
+Note that the results in \cite{Jan01, HH04} have been established under some polynomial moment conditions.
 However, proving \eqref{Th-BerEssMatr001:s=0} with the target function $\varphi \not= \mathbf{1}$ under the polynomial moments is still an open problem.